 The dough (usually yeast-based) is rolled-out and square or triangular shapes are cut.
 These shapes are placed in hot oil and fried to golden brown.
 In the process of frying, the dough inflates like a balloon.
 Well-made sopaipillas are light and fluffy and have an airy pocket suitable for stuffing or for pouring (drizzling) honey.
 While most often served as a side dish, the stuffed sopaipilla makes an excellent main dish when stuffed with beens, carne adovada, chicken or beef.
-It can also be served as a desert either with cinnamon sugar or the standard - honey.
+It is often served with honey on the side, or (some New Mexicans may disagree with this part!) as a desert, either with cinnamon sugar.
 Like any other dish, the variety is limited only by the chef's creativity.
 A quick Google search makes it clear that sopaipillas can be found in many other forms in other regions/countries.

 I hope some of my New Mexican friends can relate.
 If you're not from New Mexico or the Southwest, sopaipillas are a good reason to visit!